Ntalapro/simple-e-commence-app/README.md

 # amigocode-practice-app
-java spring boot backend.
+java spring boot and postgresql backend.
 Currently 80% of this code is from a certification course.

-I am gonna make it better and add an Angular Frontend.
+I am gonna make it better by turning it into a mini e-commerce web app and add an Angular Frontend.